 Under the Failure to Appear / Failure to Pay Program, the Texas Department of Public Safety (DPS) may deny the renewal of a driver license if an individual has failed to appear for a citation or failed to satisfy a judgment ordering the payment of a fine.
-The driver license may not be renewed until the individual’s driver record is cleared of all offenses reported to DPS by the court.
+The driver license may be denied renewal until the reported citations or violations are cleared and reported by the court(s) to DPS.

 Individuals must contact the court directly to: